What is HIV and AIDS?

 Is HIV and AIDS an occupational concern?

-In Canada, only a few cases of probable occupational HIV infection have been reported.
-Nevertheless, where ever there is the possibility of contact with blood in the workplace, workers should take precautions to prevent contact with the skin, eyes or mucous membranes (e.g. mouth).
+Where ever there is the possibility of contact with blood in the workplace, workers should take precautions to prevent contact with the skin, eyes or mucous membranes (e.g. mouth).

 Hand washing after contact with blood, blood-contaminated body fluids and soiled items is also recommended to reduce the risk of infection.